Deputy Prime Minister of Canada

-The deputy prime minister of Canada (vice-première ministre du Canada) is a position in the Canadian Cabinet which is created from time to time by the prime minister of Canada, who has the power to designate a Cabinet minister as the deputy prime minister.
-That position does not have any standing at law and does not automatically have any formal duties.
-It does not have an associated departmental portfolio, since it is almost always conferred on an individual who already holds a position as Cabinet minister.
-As a Cabinet minister, deputy prime ministers are appointed to the Privy Council and styled as the Honourable (l'honorable), a privilege maintained for life.
+The deputy prime minister of Canada (vice-première ministre du Canada) is a position in the Canadian Cabinet which is conferred from time to time by the prime minister of Canada to a senior cabinet member.
+That title does not have any formal standing in law or formal duties.
+It is not a ministerial office, in that there is no associated departmental portfolio, since it is almost always conferred on an individual who already holds a position as Cabinet minister.
+As a cabinet minister, deputy prime ministers are appointed to the Privy Council and styled as the Honourable (l'honorable), a privilege maintained for life.

-There is currently no position of deputy prime minister.
-There was no deputy prime minister under Prime Minister Stephen Harper, nor initially under Prime Minister Justin Trudeau until November 20, 2019, when he appointed Chrystia Freeland.
-While deputy prime minister, she served concurrently first as minister of intergovernmental affairs, then as minister of finance.
-She resigned her Cabinet positions in December 2024.
-Neither Trudeau nor his successor, Prime Minister Mark Carney, have recreated the position.
+The title has not been in use at any point in the Carney ministry that is currently in office.
+The title was last held by Chrystia Freeland in the Trudeau Ministry between 2019 and 2024, and before Freeland by Anne McLellan in the Martin ministry between 2003 and 2006.

-The deputy prime minister should not be confused with the position of the clerk of the Privy Council, who is effectively the deputy minister (the senior civil servant in a department) of the prime minister's department (which is the Privy Council Office).
+The title deputy prime minister, a political title conferred upon cabinet members, should not be confused with the office of the Clerk of the Privy Council, who is both the deputy minister (a department's most senior civil servant) of the prime minister's department, the Privy Council Office, and the head of the entire civil service.

 History

-The position of deputy prime minister was first created by Pierre Trudeau in 1977, largely to recognize the long years of service of Allan MacEachen.
-Before then, Trudeau had given the title of senior minister to a member of his cabinet.
-The last to occupy that position was Paul Hellyer.
+Undisputed "second among equal"

-Prime Minister Joe Clark did not have a deputy prime minister.
-Similarly, Prime Minister Stephen Harper did not designate a deputy prime minister, nor did Prime Minister Justin Trudeau until the appointment of Chrystia Freeland in 2019, after his second electoral victory.
-Prior to Freeland's appointment, Canada's most recent deputy prime minister had been Anne McLellan appointed by Prime Minister Paul Martin.
+George-Étienne Cartier formally served as co-premier of the Province of Canada with John A. Macdonald prior to Confederation, and there were little dispute among either contemporaries or historians that he remained of similar statue after Confederation until his death in 1873.
+He name was listed immediately after Macdonald's and ahead of all others when the first appointments to the new Privy Council of Canada were gazetted, and routinely deputized for Macdonald as acting Prime Minister during Macdonald’s absence.
+While there were cabinet members widely recognized for their outsized influence at various time in the century following Cartier's death, no person enjoyed similar undisputed statue in absence of formal recognition.